 Types of Human Tasks:

-- Collaboration Task: Human Interaction invokes a service which creates a work item for another human.
+3. Collaboration Task: Human Interaction invokes a service that creates a work item for another human.
 Interaction between two humans.

-- Administrative task: This type of task grants a human administrative powers such as the ability to suspend, terminate, restart, force-retry, or force-complete a business process.
-Administrative tasks can be set up on either an invoke activity, or the process as a whole.
+4. Administrative task: This type of task grants human administrative powers such as the ability to suspend, terminate, restart, force-retry, or force-complete a business process.
+Administrative tasks can be set up on either an invoke activity or the process as a whole.

-- In-Line Human Task: Aninline task is defined within an implementation of a business process.
+1. In-Line Human Task: An inline task is defined within an implementation of a business process.
 It can either be implemented directly in the process using a human task activity, or as a property of an invoke, pick, receive, event handler, or on message activity.
 When you are first planning your human task, you should model it as an inline task if any of the following conditions are present:

-- You need information from the process logic to execute human interaction
+a.
+You need information from the processing logic to execute human interaction

-A business rule is a representation of how business policies or practices apply to a business activity.
-It is anything that controls the behavior of, or imposes a structure on a business practice.
+A business rule is a representation of how business policies or practices apply to business activity.
+It is anything that controls the behavior of or imposes a structure on business practice.
 A rule can enforce business policy, establish common guidelines within an organization, or control access in a business environment.

 Business rules make business processes more flexible.
 Because business rules determine the outcome of a process based on a context, using business rules within a business process allows applications to respond quickly to changing business conditions.